 6. Thread the other end of the yarn through the needle.

-7. Insert the needle through the leaf center and slide it onto the yarn.
+7. Insert the needle through each leaf and slide it down the yarn to the cardboard end.
+Repeat until the yarn is full.

 10. Build a Bird Feeder